kwokcb/MaterialX_Learn/README.md

 This is a complementary site for those interested in learning about MaterialX.

-Content is synced with the MaterialX `1.39.2` release.
+Content is synced with the official MaterialX `1.39.2` release.

 Content includes:
 * Node definition library with image and node graph previews.